ExploringArtInt/e210/docs/gui.md

     - create appFSM to set state
 - Spinner
   - test delay function to verify it works
+- Menu - holds one or more buttons
+  - Button - click to request action
+    - Optional icon
+    - Optional text

+- App Basics
+  - fsm with one or more cards
+    - an app contains the entire DOM
+    - an app has a 2D light source for any 2D shadows
+    - an app has padding and margin for all cards within it
+    - an app has a responsive breakpoint and a maximum width

+- Card Basics
+  - a card has a z-index
+  - vertical and horizontal alignment via Flex
+  - a card can have a border
+    - a border has a corner radius starting at 0
+    - a border can have a 2D partically transcent shadow
+    - a card has padding and margin for all cards, menus, breadcrumbs, flows, tables and/or canvases within it

+- Tab supported across all interactive elements displayed in DOM, includng canvases

 ## NEXT
+- GUI Elements
+  - Checkbox
+    - can be required or optional
+  - Toggle
+    - Radiobox
+    - can be required or optional
+  - Input Field
+    - Label
+    - Default value
+    - Mask
+    - Unmask Toggle
+    - ADA Aria data
+    - Error Indicator
+    - Error Text
+    - can be required or optional
-- App - fsm with one or more cards
+  - CrumbTrail - a set of one or more crumbs
-      - an app contains the entire DOM
+    - can optionally have a dataTree
+    - a crumb trail has a seperator between crumbs (/, |, >)
+    - Crumb - a single link back up the heirarchy

+- Top menu and crumbs using Simple HTML
+  - One or two split Cards

+App Features
   - an app contains a session
     - session authenication of the user's identity
     - session authorization of the access roles for that identity
   - an app contains an inactivity timeout counter
   - an app has a router that can parse URL parameters to a Page>Card>Flow
-      - an app has a 2D light source for any 2D shadows
-      - an app has padding and margin for all cards within it
-      - an app has a responsive breakpoint and a maximum width
   - an app can have zero or one of its cards open as modal at a time
     - a stack of modal card can be on a modal card without limit
     - an app has a target for after the open modal closes

+- Card Features
+  - Each Card can contain one or more:
+    - HTML
+    - 2D Canvas
+    - 3D Canvas
-- Card - fsm with zero or more cards, menus, breadcrumbs, flows, tables and/or canvases
+  - fsm with zero or more cards, menus, breadcrumbs, flows, tables and/or canvases
   - a card's states are hidden, normal, modal
   - a card can be modal, interaction and tabbing is trapped within card
     - close by hitting escape key